 Here are a few OSS team favourites:

 Every session is designed to be simple enough that you can write them on the back of your hand.
-So ahead of May 1st, get yourself a Sharpie (or any waterproof pen) and, if you can, a waterproof watch for timing sessions.

 If you are intending to complete your 5 k in open water (rather than a heated pool), then you are looking at spring swimming temperatures, and part of your journey over the next 7 weeks is going to be acclimatisation.
 See the ‘Survive’ section of the website for tips on kit, cold acclimatisation, and use The OSS social channels to ask questions of others, The OSS Facebook Group is full of other swimmers who will give you answers.